py-why/EconML/doc/spec/inference.rst

 ====================

-For estimators where the final stage CATE estimate is based on an Ordinary Least Squares regression, then we offer normality-based confidence intervals by setting ``inference='statsmodels'`` or dependent on the estimator one can alter the covariance type calculation via ``inference=StatsModelsInference(cov_type='HC1)`` or ``inference=StatsModelsInferenceDiscrete(cov_type='HC1)``.
+For estimators where the final stage CATE estimate is based on an Ordinary Least Squares regression, then we offer normality-based confidence intervals by default (leaving the setting ``inference='auto'`` unchanged), or by explicitly setting ``inference='statsmodels'``, or dependent on the estimator one can alter the covariance type calculation via
+``inference=StatsModelsInference(cov_type='HC1)`` or ``inference=StatsModelsInferenceDiscrete(cov_type='HC1)``.
 See :class:`.StatsModelsInference` and :class:`.StatsModelsInferenceDiscrete` for more details.
 This for instance holds for the :class:`.LinearDML` and the :class:`.LinearDRLearner`, e.g.:

 .. testcode::